-Furthermore, with the objective of promoting and reinforcing local development, the Attraction and Selection area, in coordination with the Public Affairs Management, is concerned with considering organizations and institutions in the area of the country in which they are recruited as sources of recruitment. requires making a contract.
+Furthermore, with the objective of promoting and reinforcing local development, the Attraction and Selection area, in coordination with the Public Affairs Management, vets regional organizations and institutions as potential sources of contract workers.

-We ensure that all candidates participating in a selection process are kept informed in a timely manner through our job portal https://jobs.arauco.com/ new hires in 2023.
+We ensure that all candidates participating in a selection process are kept informed in a timely manner through our job portal https://jobs.arauco.com/ allocated to head-hunters, job portals and others.

++4,400 new hires in 2023.